mossmatters/HybPiper/README.md

 The figure below shows the depth of MiSeq reads aligned to the draft genome of *Artocarpus altilis*.
 The gray lines represent depth within a sliding window (50 bp) across the genome scaffold for 22 *Artocarpus* samples.
 The dark line is the overall average depth, and the red bars represent the exons.
 Substantial depth is acheived up to 400 bp away from the exons for most samples.

-We have extended HybSeqPipeline to extract sequences flanking the coding sequence for each gene.
+We have extended HybPiper to extract sequences flanking the coding sequence for each gene.

 ###`intronerate.py`